-Heavy Metal Lab Testing
+Naturopath Osteopath Clinic - Heavy Metal Testing

 A Heavy Metal Test is a diagnostic examination that assesses the presence of elevated levels of toxic or potentially harmful metals within the body.
 Exposure to toxic heavy metals can occur through environmental factors, certain foods, medications, and, at times, contaminated water.
 Absorption may take place through skin contact, inhalation, or ingestion.